 The 3 steps to tear off your old roof

 In this controlled chaos, a roofing contractor protects your property, tears off your old roof, and deals with your roof’s old nails.
-Below is the 3 steps to tear off your old roof.
+Below are the 3 steps to tear off your old roof.

 1. Protecting your property before the roof tear off starts

 One of the main jobs of a roofing contractor is protecting your property anytime they’re on your roof.
 But it’s especially true when you’re getting your roof replaced.

-Once your roofing contractor chooses an access point is, they’ll begin unrolling protective tarps from the gutter down to the ground.
+Once your roofing contractor chooses an access point, they’ll begin unrolling protective tarps from the gutter down to the ground.
 These tarps should cover all the landscaping and foliage that surrounds the roofline around the base of your home.

 This ensures all the roofing debris coming off your roof gets into the dump trailer or down to the dump tarp and not in your bushes or yard.
 They'll also tarp your pool if you have one and move any outdoor furniture that could get damaged.

 2. Tearing off your old roof

 When tearing off an old roof, a roofing contractor uses a tool called a “tear-off” fork.
 These forks can easily slide under the shingles and lift them right up.

 Your roofing contractor should always try to control where the roofing debris goes during the tear-off process of your roof replacement.
 But it's impossible to stop some debris from floating away.

 3. Dealing with your roof’s old nails

 After the shingles and components are removed, something has to be done with your roof’s old nails from your roof’s decking.
 If it’s an exposed ceiling or exposed overhang, your contractor will pull the nails out.

 If it’s plywood, they’ll knock the nails down to ensure they’re hammered down straight and flush into the decking.
 This ensures none of the old nail heads are sticking up and they’re out of the way for your new roof to be installed.